OSGeo/gdal/doc/source/api/python/python_bindings.rst

   are implemented in Python and can be useful examples.
 * The majority of GDAL regression tests are written in Python.
 They are available at `https://github.com/OSGeo/gdal/tree/master/autotest <https://github.com/OSGeo/gdal/tree/master/autotest>`__
-* Some examples of GDAL/numpy integration can be found is found in the following scripts:
+* Some examples of GDAL/numpy integration can be found in the following scripts:

   - `gdal_calc.py`
   - `val_repl.py`